peterhinch/micropython-mqtt/bridge/BRIDGE.md

 The ESP8266 is prone to unexplained crashes.
 In trials of extended running these occurred about once every 24 hours.
 The ESP8266 UART produced repeated `LmacRxBlk:1` messages, locking the scheduler and provoking the Pyboard to reboot it.

-Such a reboot normally occurs without data loss.
+ESP8266 reboots normally occur without data loss, but this is not guaranteed.
+Even `qos==1` transmissions may occasionally be lost in these circumstances.

 The system can fail to recover from a crash in the following circumstances.
 If the broker sends qos==1 messages at a high enough rate, during the ESP8266